zjestrella-r7/plugin-sdk-docs/PYTHON.md

 List of current functions:
 * clean_dict - Returns a new dict absent of keys with `None` type or empty strings
+* clean_list - Returns a new list absent of elements with `None` type or empty strings
 * extract_value - A regular expression helper
 * check_cachefile - Checks if a cachefile exists and returns a boolean value
 * open_cachefile - Returns a file object from cache, and creates a new one if it doesn't exist